Tietze's graph: Edge coloring and perfect matchings

 Edge coloring Tietze's graph requires four colors; that is, its chromatic index is 4.
 Equivalently, the edges of Tietze's graph can be partitioned into four matchings, but no fewer.

 Tietze's graph matches part of the definition of a snark: it is a cubic bridgeless graph that is not 3-edge-colorable.
 However, most authors restrict snarks to graphs without 3-cycles, so Tietze's graph is not generally considered to be a snark.
 Nevertheless, it is isomorphic to the graph J3, part of an infinite family of flower snarks introduced by R. Isaacs in 1975.

 Unlike the Petersen graph, the Tietze graph can be covered by four perfect matchings.
 This property plays a key role in a proof that testing whether a graph can be covered by four perfect matchings is NP-complete.

 Additional properties

 Tietze's graph has chromatic number 3, chromatic index 4, girth 3 and diameter 3.
 The independence number is 5.
-Its automorphism group has order 12, and is isomorphic to the dihedral group D6, the group of symmetries of a hexagon, including both rotations and reflections.
+Its automorphism group has order 12, and is isomorphic to the dihedral group D6, the group of symmetries of a regular hexagon (including both rotations and reflections).
 This group has two orbits of size 3 and one of size 6 on vertices, and thus this graph is not vertex-transitive.